spinnaker/spinnaker/docs/commands.md

  * `-l, --log`: Set the log level of the CLI.
 #### Parameters
  * `--docs`: (*Default*: `false`) Print markdown docs for the hal CLI.
+ * `--options`: Get options for the specified field name.
  * `--print-bash-completion`: (*Default*: `false`) Print bash command completion.
 This is used during the installation of Halyard.
  * `--ready`: (*Default*: `false`) Check if Halyard is up and running.
 Will exit with non-zero return code when it isn't.
  * `--tasks`: (*Default*: `false`) Show which tasks Halyard is currently executing.